textGuan/Review/README.md

 .md files are recommended for generally they are easier to understand that .doc/.docx ones.

-Give me a star if you'd like to support me.
+Give me a star to show your support.